-Prerequisite(s): Introduction to Marketing/DECA
+Prerequisite(s): Introduction to Marketing/DECA (Offered even registration years)

 This course explores the exciting world of entrepreneurship, business, and marketing.
 Course content includes economics, personal finance, advertising, sales, marketing information management and product generation.
 Each student will write a business plan.
 DECA club activities, field trips and competitions are a part of this course.
 College credit may be obtained if the course is completed with a B or better and the necessary paperwork is done.
-See page 15 for more information.
+See page 13 for more information.

-SPORTS AND ENTERTAINMENT MARKETING (DECA) CTB203/204 Not offered 2022-23
+SPORTS AND ENTERTAINMENT MARKETING (DECA) CTB203/204